 For the High Assurance Level: Identity is established by an in-person appearance before the Registration Authority or Trusted Agent; the information provided shall be checked to ensure legitimacy.
 Credentials required are either one Federal Government-issued Picture I.D., or two Non-Federal Government I.D.s, one of which shall be a photo I.D. (e.g., Drivers License).

-Identification and Authentication for Re-Key Requests
+Identification and Authentication for Reissuance Requests

-Identification and Authentication for Routine Re-Key
+Identification and Authentication for Routine Reissuance

-Subscribers of ACAs shall identify themselves for the purpose of re-keying as required in table below.
+Subscribers of ACAs shall identify themselves for the purpose of reissuing as required in the table below.